Collective plasma effects of electron-positron pairs in beam-driven QED cascades: 3D PIC QED simulations of pair creation

+We choose a linearly polarized laser for the simulation because it can achieve a larger pair multiplication factor compared to using a circularly polarized laser at the same energy.
+The higher pair multiplication origins from the exponential dependence of the pair growth rate on the field amplitude.
+A linear polarized laser has $\sqrt{2}$-fold higher peak field amplitude than a circularly polarized laser at the same laser energy.
+When averaging over the laser period, the higher peak amplitude leads to a larger number of created pairs.

 The simulations were performed using the PIC code EPOCH~\cite{EPOCH2015,RIDGERS2014273} with the QED module~\cite{savin_energy_2019,blackburn_scaling_2017,jirka_electron_2016}.
 The simulation box measured $100\mu\mathrm{m} \times 30\mu\mathrm{m} \times 30\mu\mathrm{m} $ is discretized into $4000 \times 300 \times 300$ cells.
 The charged particles are represented by near $6\times10^8$ computing particles.
-The time step is determined by the Courant–Friedrichs–Lewy condition and the inverse plasma frequency, \ie it is chosen as the smaller value of the minimum plasma oscillation period in any cells and the smallest cell dimension multiplied by $0.95/c$.
+The time step is determined by both the Courant–Friedrichs–Lewy condition and the inverse plasma frequency, \ie it is chosen as the smaller value of the minimum plasma oscillation period in any cells and the smallest cell dimension multiplied by $0.95/c$.
 The actual time step in our simulations is $\unit[0.083]{fs}$, which is well below the maximum possible photon emission time~\cite{RIDGERS2014273} $t_f \gtrsim0.36$ fs in all our simulations.

-With the large quantum parameter $\widetilde{\chi}_e$, the collision quickly creates a pair plasma with an increasing charge number.
-Figure~\ref{evo}(a) shows the evolution of total charge of the injected electrons (blue) and created electrons (red).
-The injected electron remains $\unit[1]{nC}$ throughout the interaction.
-Pair electrons charge first grows exponentially until it reaches the $\unit[139]{nC}$ total charge at $\sim\unit[0.2]{ps}$ and remains unchanged afterwards.
+With the large quantum parameter, the collision quickly creates a pair plasma with an increasing charge number.
+Figure~\ref{evo}(a) shows the evolution of total charge of the injected electrons (red circles) and created electrons (blue crosses).
+The injected electron beam remains $\unit[1]{nC}$ throughout the interaction.
+The pair electron charge grows exponentially until reaching $\unit[139]{nC}$ total charge at $\sim\unit[0.2]{ps}$ and then remains unchanged afterwards.